 Homework – this term we will continue to focus on Times Tables so please continue using the Times Table Rockstars.
 In addition, there will be weekly maths homework which will relate to the maths we are doing that week.
 Reading continues to be a vital part of our homework schedule so daily reading should continue - #10minutesRead.
 Weekly spelling rules will also be issued.

-P.E. – this Term P.E. will be on Tuesdays and Fridays so please have your P.E. kits in school on these days.
-We will try to be outside for P.E. as much as possible this term so you will need your trainers.
-(Bring your plimsolls too, just in case we are outside.)
+This term the Ospreys will have P.E. on Wednesdays and Thursdays so please have P.E. kits in school on these days.
+We will try to be outside for P.E. as much as possible this term so you will need your trainers and warm clothing.
+(Bring your plimsolls too, just in case we are inside.)